This is the description that follows the title at the top of the page. The summary should:

 - begin with the most important information (avoid using phrases like “This article covers…”)

-- tell users if the article contains Experimental Statistics; include a sentence at the end with “Experimental Statistics” in brackets
+- tell users if the article contains Experimental Statistics; include a sentence at the end with “Experimental Statistics”

 - not be a technical definition of the topic; you can do this in the article if needed

 Prevalence, long-term trends and types of domestic abuse experienced by adults based on findings from the Crime Survey for England and Wales (CSEW) and police recorded crime.

 Earnings and employment for disabled and non-disabled people in the UK, raw disability pay gaps and factors that affect pay for disabled people.